slawoo/DrugBankScraper/README.md

 ## Configuration

 The code has been tested with Python 3.6.
-It requires ConfigParser, psycopg2 and BeautifulSoup4 modules to be run.
+It requires ConfigParser, psycopg2 and BeautifulSoup4 modules in order run.
 You will require Postgres database to be able to load the extracted data into it.
 In order to install the dependencies please run:
 ```
 pip install -r requirements.txt